10maurycy10/10maurycy10.github.io/content/misc/bbd/index.md

 ![](tca.png)

 The two clock signals consist of non-overlapping negative pulses, each making every other MOSFET momentarily conduct.
-Additionally, each pulse changes the voltage (but not charge) on every other capacitor, which helps pull charge from one stage to the next, preventing the samples from just smearing out.
+Additionally, each pulse changes the voltage (but not charge) on every other capacitor, which helps pull charge from one stage to the next, preventing the samples from smearing together.

 I built up a simple circuit to test the chip: